 Nigel Tubbs was a comprehensive school teacher in West and East Sussex, and in Leicestershire, before joining King Alfred's College in 1992 where he set up the Education Studies programme.
 More recently he has been part of the development of degree programmes in Liberal Arts at both undergraduate and postgraduate level, which carry the idea of liberal arts degrees as explorations in first principles grounded in a notion of philosophical education.
+He also teaches modules on Hegel and Kant within the University's philosophy degrees.

 He currently represents academic staff on the University Board of Governors.